A recent study showed that 71% of US workers would compromise on salary for the right benefits, company, culture, and career growth opportunities.

-When asked what leaders could do more of to improve engagement, 58% of respondents replied “Give recognition”.
+When asked what leaders could do more to improve engagement, 58% of respondents replied: “Give recognition”.

 One mistake some team leads make is thinking that showing recognition requires too much effort.
 But you don’t have to call a meeting each time someone does great work.
 You can acknowledge them in different ways, and companies like Bonusly make this even easier to do.
 Bonusly allows teams to hand out “micro-bonuses” and connects to Slack to make public appreciation a habit, not a chore.

 You can show appreciation by sending them swag items or a handwritten card from a team lead or the CEO, if possible.
 Don’t miss opportunities to acknowledge great work by overthinking how to show appreciation to those who deserve it.